twpayne/chezmoi/assets/chezmoi.io/docs/user-guide/include-files-from-elsewhere.md

 # Include dotfiles from elsewhere

-## Include a subdirectory from another repository, like Oh My Zsh
+## Include a subdirectory from a URL

 To include a subdirectory from another repository, e.g. [Oh My Zsh](https://github.com/ohmyzsh/ohmyzsh), you cannot use git submodules because